-This One Day seminar is designed to familiarize middle and high school teachers and curriculum specialists with a non-biased approach that introduces the basics of environmental economics and provides effective simulations to introduce the concepts into the classroom.
+The One Day Fundamentals of Environmental Economics seminar is designed to familiarize middle and high school teachers and curriculum specialists with a non-biased approach that introduces the basics of environmental economics and provides effective simulations to introduce the concepts into the classroom.

-The conference will include classroom-tested activities, as well as a variety of interactive lectures and case studies focusing on the following:
+The program will include classroom-tested activities, as well as a variety of interactive lectures and case studies focusing on the following:

 - Overview of environmental economics concepts